plotdb/form/doc/widget.md

  - `render`: fired when widget is going to re-rendered.
  - `mode`: fired when mode is changed.
  - `meta`: fired when metadata is (potentially) changed.
+ - `config`: fired when metadata is changed due to editor configuring.
+(TBD)

 ## Internal members